 By partnering with churches in predominantly African-American neighborhoods – and bringing quality healthcare closer to where people live – Not One More Life is helping build a foundation of trust.
 Research shows 90% of participants at Not One More Life’s asthma screening events report seeing a doctor afterward.

 Not One More Life is making a difference by giving minorities in underserved communities the knowledge they need – from trusted, credible sources – to make informed decisions about their health.

 Not One More Life merged with Allergy & Asthma Network in 2019.
 It continues its work as a program of the Network, bringing care to where it is needed most.

-The Not One More Life Trusted Messengers Program will be expanded to additional U.S. cities in 2021 and beyond.
+The Not One More Life Trusted Messengers Program is expanding to additional U.S. cities in 2021, with events in Baltimore and New Orleans.
 The program is a public-private partnership supported by Sanofi-Genzyme and numerous other partners at the local, regional and national levels.